Shedim: Traits

-According to Rashi, shedim, like lillin but unlike ruchos, have human form, although no human body.
+According to Rabbi Rashi, shedim, like 'lilith' but unlike 'ruchos', have human form, although no human body.
 They eat and drink as humans do.
 They can cause sickness and misfortune, follow the dead and fly around graves.

 One is admonished not to do any thing that could invoke the shedim, such as whistling or even saying the word "shedim".
 The 12th century mystic Judah ben Samuel of Regensburg wrote in his will and testament that one should not seal up windows completely because it traps shedim in the house.

 The shedim are not always seen as malicious creatures; they can be helpful.
 Some are said to be even able to live according to the Torah, like Asmodeus.

 Conjuring shedim is not necessarily forbidden, depending on whether the theologian discussing the topic views such summoning to constitute sorcery.
 Even if summoning shedim is an act of sorcery and thus forbidden, consulting shedim conjured by a non-Jew would be permissible.